ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

 what birds were observed in the county of Constance.
 Now, not all species’ names mean a lot to me, and even if they did, there are a lot of them.
-In this post, we shall use rOpenSci’s packages accessing taxonomy and trait data in order to summarize the birds’ population of the county: armed with scientific and common names of birds, we have access to plenty of open data!
+In this post, we shall use rOpenSci’s packages accessing taxonomy and trait data in order to summarize some characteristics of the birds’ population of the county: armed with scientific and common names of birds, we have access to plenty of open data!

 ### Getting and filtering the occurrence data

 For more details about the following code, refer to the [previous post of the series](https://ropensci.org/blog/2018/08/21/birds-radolfzell/).
-We only add a step to keep only data for the most recent years.
+The single difference is our adding a step to keep only data for the most recent years.

 ``` r
 # polygon for filtering